bradenhs/fnx/README.md

 ---

 **FNX was a fun project.
 I'm not working on it anymore and have no plans to do so, but I learned a ton so it was completely worth it!
-If you're interested in this checkout mobx or mobx-state-tree.**
+If you're interested in using a library like this checkout mobx or mobx-state-tree.**

 ---